Updated: February 5, 2026

 Review coverage annually

-Reassess needs every 12 months when revenue, employees, equipment, or services change since each requires immediate coverage adjustments.
-Shop 2-3 competitors annually even if you are satisfied with current coverage, monitor your workers' comp EMR rating, and update policies within 24 hours when hiring employees, purchasing equipment, or signing new contracts with different insurance requirements.
+Reassess needs every 12 months when revenue, employees, equipment or services change — each requires immediate coverage adjustments.
+Shop quotes from two to three competitors annually even if satisfied with current coverage.
+Monitor your workers' comp EMR rating and update policies within 24 hours when hiring employees, purchasing equipment or signing new contracts with different insurance requirements.

-Based on our analysis, NEXT, The Hartford and Simply Business are Texas' best business insurance providers.
-However, what's ideal for you depends on your business risks and employee needs.
-Research each company's service quality, maximize discounts and select coverage that fits your budget.
+ERGO NEXT, The Hartford and Simply Business ranked as Texas' best business insurance providers in MoneyGeek's analysis.
+Your ideal choice depends on your business risks and employee needs.
+Research each company's service quality, maximize discounts and select coverage within your budget.

 What business insurance is required by law in Texas?